kieker-monitoring/kieker/kieker-documentation/kieker-tools/irl/overview.rst

 The **Kieker** Instrumentation Record Language (IRL) can be used to define new **Kieker** records also called (monitoring) events.
-To install and setup Eclipse, you may have a look at our tutorials:
+To install and setup Eclipse and detailed language syntax and semantics, you may have a look at our tutorials:

+- :ref:`kieker-tools-irl-how-to-install-the-irl-in-eclipse`
-- :ref:`tutorials-how-to-install-the-irl-in-eclipse`
+- :ref:`kieker-tools-irl-how-to-setup-the-irl-in-eclipse`
-- :ref:`tutorials-how-to-setup-the-irl-in-eclipse`
+- :ref:`kieker-tools-irl-syntax-semantics`

 Language Features
 -----------------